thibaudclement/cs269i/docs/lecture-3.md

     - Update weights: \(z_{i,t+1} \leftarrow z_{i,t} e^{\eta r_{i,t}}\).
 </div>

 The idea is that, at the beginning, all the weights are going to be 1.
 Each day, we are going to choose an action with a probability proportional to the weight.
-Then, there are updates: we multiply the weight of each action by the reward the the action got.
+Then, there are updates: we multiply the weight of each action by the reward the action got.
 If an action got a big positive reward, we are multiplying its weight by a big number, and its weight next time is going to be bigger.
 If an action got a small or negative reward, we are multiplying its weight by a small number, and its weight next time is going to be smaller.

 \(\eta\) is called “learning rate”.
 It is a parameter that balances between randomness and FTRL:

 - If we have a higher \(\eta\), it is putting a lot of weight into learning really fast (fitting to historical performance).
 - If we have a smaller \(\eta\), we are staying very close for a long time to the original distribution, which is uniform over all actions, so it is more random.

-Although we are not going to prove this claim in lecture, it turns out that this Multiplicative weight update (MWU) algorithm is the same as FTL when using the entropy regularizer.
+Although we are not going to prove this claim in lecture, it turns out that this Multiplicative Weight Update (MWU) algorithm is the same as FTL when using the entropy regularizer.

 <div class="theorem" markdown="1">
 <strong>Claim:</strong> MWU = FTRL with entropy regularizer \(\varphi(x) = - \sum x_i \log(x_i) \).